 Enjoy seven nights in this beautifully restored, boutique hotel located in the historic heart of Valladolid.
 This charming property includes a lounge and cocktail bar offering a wide variety of libations and light meals, and a number of modern amenities.
 Enjoy close proximity to a number of important landmarks and sites in Valladolid.
 Rest in one of the 41 elegantly decorated rooms.

-As you make your way to the coast of Portugal, stop overnight at this former 18th century wine estate meticulously renovated into a 5-star hotel overlooking the vineyards of the famed Douro Valley.
-Rooms feature complimentary WiFi, TV, telephone, safe, minibar, and air conditioning.
-Your en-suite bathroom offers a shower or bathtub, toiletries, and a hairdryer.
+As you make your way to the coast of Portugal, stop overnight at this former 18th century manor house conversted into a family wine estate and inn overlooking the river and vineyards of the famed Douro Valley.
+The property features an outdoor pool and complimentary WiFi.
+Rooms have TV, telephone, air conditioning, toiletries, bathrobe, and hairdryer.

 Pestana Vintage Porto Hotel (Portugal Extension)

 Enjoy two nights at this 5-star property located in one of the most prestigious areas of Porto along the Douro River.
 The restored 16th-century building is located right on the Ribeira Square – perfect for exploring the UNESCO World Heritage City by foot.
 Enjoy stunning views, spacious bathrooms, and comfortable rooms.
 All of the rooms were created from old houses, each with different dimensions and layouts.
 The rooms are elegantly decorated in a vintage architectural style.
 Rooms feature complimentary WiFi, air conditioning, safe, mini-bar, TV, telephone, and a Nespresso machine.
 Your en-suite bathroom offers a walk-in shower or bathtub, toiletries, bathrobe and slippers, and a hairdryer.

 This trip has been designed to include daily exploratory walks that range from one to three hours.
 Each day, whether touring a city or winery, guests should be prepared to be on their feet for multiple continuous hours.
 Guests should feel comfortable strolling along cobbled surfaces, walking up and down stairs, and sauntering down uneven nature paths.
 Europe tends to have Old World infrastructure (narrow cobblestone streets, lack of elevators, etc.) which can leave some areas inaccessible — if you require any walking assistance, please inquire with our guest services team.
 Typically, our more invigorating walks are included as optional activities.
 Please contact us at email@example.com if you have questions.